-The fund assets which at the year end comprised the investments managed by Cazenove Capital, the whisky cask and further cash balances are overseen by the Fund's Trustees.
+The fund assets which at the year end comprised the investments managed by Cazenove Capital and further cash balances are overseen by the Fund's Trustees.
 The Trustees have put in place the necessary governance and professional advisers to ensure that the Fund is well managed for the long term.